 - This drug works with your immune system and can cause inflammation (swelling) in any of your organs and tissues and can change how they work.
 This may put you at risk for developing serious medical problems, which can be life-threatening.
-These side effects may require treatment with steroids at the discretion of your doctor. - Inflammation of the lungs which can be life-threatening.
-You may have a dry cough or trouble breathing. - Colitis which is swelling (inflammation) in the colon.
-You may have diarrhea (loose bowel movements), stomach cramping, and sometimes blood in the bowel movements - Changes in your central nervous system can happen.
+These side effects may require treatment with steroids at the discretion of your doctor. - Severe inflammation of the lungs which can be life-threatening.
+You may have a dry cough and/or trouble breathing. - Colitis, which is inflammation in the colon symptoms are diarrhea, stomach cramping, and sometimes blood in the bowel movements. - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
-You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness, or lack of strength to your arms, legs, face, or body, and coma.
-If you start to have any of these symptoms let your doctor know right away. - Severe changes in your liver function, which can cause liver failure and be life-threatening. - This drug may affect your hormone glands (thyroid, adrenals, pituitary, and pancreas). - Blood sugar levels may change, and you may develop diabetes.
-If you already have diabetes, changes may need to be made to your diabetes medication. - Changes in your kidney function
+You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, stiff neck, balance problems, eyesight changes, numbness, or lack of strength to your arms, legs, face, or body, and coma.
+If you start to have any of these symptoms let your doctor know right away. - Severe changes in your liver function, which can cause liver failure and be life-threatening. - Inflammation in the tissue of the heart - This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary, and pancreas).